tcashel/LaTeXBuilder/README.md

 - This project contains the framework to build and release a LaTeX document using github workflows using a docker container as the build environment.
 - You could use this to build a resume.
   - git tracking with versioned releases? yes please!
 - The project uses `latexmk` to build and `texlive` for dependencies.
+- Licensed under the Apache License, Version 2.0

 ## Usage